ua-chjb/water_consumption/README.md

-# Water_Consumption
-Taking missing data and replacing it with interpolation methods
+Just your basic interpolation methods